 6.1.
-Additional Types of Tetrahedral Subdivisions
+Additional types of tetrahedral subdivisions

 Fig. 12 enumerates all additional topologies required for a consistent handling of the transitions between two hierarchy levels of tetrahedra.
-Two categories of topologies are distinguished: The first category includes tetrahedra that contain two interconnection points.
-Their intersections start along the edge that contains the two interconnection points.
-All tetrahedra that contain only one interconnection point fall into the second category, whose intersections begin over a tetrahedral node.
+Two categories of topologies are distinguished: The first category includes tetrahedra that contain two interconnection nodes.
+Their intersections start along the edge that contains the two interconnection nodes.
+All tetrahedra that contain only one interconnection node fall into the second category, whose intersections begin over a tetrahedral node.
 Further differences between the depicted tetrahedra intersections depend on the number and position of the registered face intersections.